Exploring Christianity?

 ‘Tithing’ comes from a practice found in the Old Testament Scriptures, where the Israelites would give a tenth of all their produce in response to God’s generous blessings.
 The tithe would be offered to the Lord and then distributed to the priests and Levites – people set apart to do the Lord’s work (see Deuteronomy 12:22-29; Malachi 3:6-12).
 Followers of Jesus are not compelled to give a ‘tithe’, but we are still called to give back to God.
 Indeed, if we truly understand the gospel of grace, we will give as a much as we can – and even beyond our ability (see 2 Corinthians 8:9).

-Our Finance Manager has access to all bank accounts, but explains the giving process as follows:
+Our Finance Team has access to all bank accounts, but has in place a process as follows:

-I export all the data from our bank accounts and compile it into a giving spreadsheet.
-In this spreadsheet, each person is given a unique PIN and these pins, not names, are used for analysis purposes.
-When I send the weekly giving update to senior staff members, I include the number of new givers, but not their names.
-So in essence, the giving is confidential, rather than anonymous.
+The data from our bank accounts is exported to our finance system accessible only by the finance team.
+From this is compiled a giving spreadsheet.
+In this spreadsheet, each person is allocated a unique PIN for analysis purposes.
+The de-identified data is used in a weekly giving update provided to staff members.
+Included is the number of new givers but not names.
+The giving is confidential, rather than anonymous.

 Biblical stewardship covers a broad spectrum of topics for discussion: from serving God, to being trustworthy Christians, to helping your neighbour, honouring God with your earthly possessions, and so much more.